mbanem/tooltip-app/README.md

   // Children are hovering elements triggering tooltip visibility via mouseenter/mouseleave so
   // children markup is usually encapsulated in a single HTML hovering element, which is recommended.

-  preferredPos?: string; // When, due to the scrolling, there is a lack of space around the hovering
+  preferredPosition?: string; // When, due to the scrolling, there is a lack of space around the hovering
   // element then CRTooltip tries to find an available space following the recommended sequence by the
-  // preferredPos prop string or, if not specified, by the default one 'top,left,right,bottom'.
+  // preferredPosition prop string or, if not specified, by the default one 'top,left,right,bottom'.

   toolbarHeight?: string; // If a page has a toolbar from a layout its height would impact the calculation
-  // of the proper tooltip position required by preferredPos, so its toolbarHeight as a number should be
+  // of the proper tooltip position required by preferredPosition, so its toolbarHeight as a number should be
   // sent via props
 };
 ```